nihofm/ndptmvd/README.md

 ## Pretrained models

 Pretrained models for all configurations are available at models/*.pt.
-To load a model into pytorch or access to the weights:
+To load a model into pytorch or access the weights:

     cd src/
     python3